bartekmal/star-wars-survey/README.md

-Targeted marketing - user segmentation for an online gift shop using survey data
+Targeted marketing - user segmentation for an online gift shop
 ===

 A popular US online gift shop wants to run a marketing campaign for their new Star Wars gadgets (T-shirts, mugs, etc.).